MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Glossary.md

 **Basic Input/Output System (BIOS)**
 The set of essential software routines that test hardware at startup, start the operating system, and support the transfer of data among hardware devices.

+**Commercialize**
+Developing and manufacturing a device with the intention of putting it out to the public commercially.

 **General-Purpose Input/Output (GPIO)**
 GPIO is a generic pin on an integrated circuit whose behavior, including whether it is an input or output pin, can be controlled by the user at run time.
 You can use the Windows.Devices.Gpio namespace in your app to manipulate the GPIO pins on your board.